 A frustration with Apple Watch is Apple’s prescriptive approach to fitness streaks.
 The Streaks app can be better tuned to your individual needs, helping you more successfully integrate all kinds of positive habits into your routine – and remove negative ones.
 Flexible scheduling (do ‘X’ task ‘Y’ times across ‘Z’ days) combined with built-in timers and stats tracking make it a must.

 If you’re of a certain age, you may recall the pleasures of listening to albums.
 Longplay gives you a view of your music collection (on-device or Apple Music) that’s all album covers.
 Tap one and the album plays.
 There’s even an infinite album shuffle option, to stop you hopping between tracks.

 The internet is packed full of distractions and clutter that spoil the browsing experience.
 With 1Blocker, you can instantly remove trackers, adverts and other annoyances.
 But this is no blunt instrument – settings can be tweaked and customized on a per-site basis, for example to retain ads on sites you want to support.

 Apple long ago gave up trying to hide file management from iPhone users, but there are holes in the Files app.
 FileBrowser fills them in, making it a cinch to browse and download documents from local network drives and computers, remote servers, and a wide range of cloud storage services.

-We’ve made it all the way to iOS 16 and yet still Apple’s Clock app has a solitary on-screen timer.
-Fortunately, MultiTimer has you covered, in being able to run several timers simultaneously.
-It also lets you save custom timers of varying types – Pomodoro; countdown; world clock; interval; stepped – for use whenever you need.
+We made it all the way to iOS 17 until Apple’s Clock app got multiple timers.
+That said, we still prefer MultiTimer by far.
+Not only can it run several timers simultaneously, but it also lets you save custom timers of varying types – Pomodoro; countdown; world clock; interval; stepped – for use whenever you need.

 Adobe Scan (free)